Journey-West/DeltaVision/DOCKER-README.md

 # DeltaVision Docker Setup

-This document explains how to run DeltaVision using Docker, which replaces the need for the `package-offline.sh` script.
+This document explains how to run DeltaVision using Docker, which is now the recommended approach for running the application.

 ## Requirements